Kobun42/Unverum-FUGA/README.md

 ### What kind of games are blacklisted from possible future support?
 - Games with built-in mod support (Steam Workshop, etc.)
 - Games that already have a fanmade mod-loader for it in existence.
+- Game is based solely on 18+ content (Why would you ever want mods for these.)

 These blacklist guidelines are subject to change at any time.